juju/docs/src/en/charms-constraints.md

 However, if the cloud cannot satisfy a constraint at all then an error will be emitted and a machine will not be provisioned.

+When using the localhost cloud, constraints are ineffectual due the nature of this cloud's underlying technology (LXD), where each machine will, by default, have access to **all** of the LXD host's resources.
+Here, an exact hardware specification can be requested, but is done at the LXD level.
+An example will be provided.

 ## Constraint scopes, defaults, and precedence

 Constraints can be applied to various levels or scopes.
 Defaults can be set on